kubeadapt/kubeadapt-k8s-pulse/CONTRIBUTING.md

 3. **Production parity** - Your Docker container uses the same environment as production Kubernetes clusters.
 When it works locally, it works in prod.

-4. **NetObserv does it** - Red Hat's production eBPF observability project uses the exact same Docker-based compilation approach.
-If it's good enough for them, it's good enough for us!
+4. **Industry proven** - Production-grade eBPF observability projects use the exact same Docker-based compilation approach.

 ***REMOVED******REMOVED******REMOVED*** The Three Dockerfiles (And Why They Exist)